luiscoco/MinimalAPI_Refactoring_Extensions_EndPoints/README.md

-# How to refactor a .NET8 MinimalAPI with Extensions and EndPoints folders
+# How to refactor a .NET8 MinimalAPI for adding Extensions and EndPoints folders

 ## 1. Create a .NET8 MinimalAPI (See Sample1, Default Visual Studio template code)